LangChain is a machine learning framework for developing applications powered by large language models (LLMs).

 FROM tool_based_agent

-WHERE input = 'Could you describe the `mysql_demo_db.house_sales` table please?'
+WHERE question = 'Could you describe the `mysql_demo_db.house_sales` table please?'

 USING